Difference between onshore and offshore Companies

 For example, new employees can be onboarded and trained before they are sent to the working quarters.
 Compared to their more experienced colleagues, the new employees don’t usually bring much revenue into the stream.

-Overhead costing is always a pressure even to the big organizations.
+Overhead costing is always a pressure even for big organizations.
 They are made up of utilities, rent, workstation equipment, desks, laptops, etc.

 These costs can easily keep adding at an exponential rate.
 Also, all the supplies are required to be maintained on a regular basis as well.